JTB Consulting is South Africa's Leading Business Plan Company

 Advantage: Problem Domain

-SWOT analysis can be applied to an organisation, organisational unit, individual or team.
-In addition, the analysis can support several project objectives.
+SWOT analysis can be applied to an organisation, organisational unit, individual, or team and can support several project objectives.
 For example, the SWOT method can evaluate a product or brand, acquire or partner, or outsource a business function.
-In addition, SWOT analysis can be beneficial in evaluating a particular supply source, a business process, a product market or the implementation of a particular technology.
+It can also be beneficial in assessing a particular supply source, a business process, a product market, or the implementation of a specific technology.

 Advantage: Application Neutrality

-SWOT analysis is conducted by specifying an objective and conducting a brainstorming session to identify internal and external factors that are favourable and unfavourable to the objective’s achievement.
-This approach remains the same whether the analysis supports strategic planning, opportunity analysis, competitive analysis, business development or product development processes.
+SWOT analysis is conducted by specifying an objective and conducting a brainstorming session to identify internal and external factors that favour or hinder the objective’s achievement.
+This approach remains the same whether the analysis supports strategic planning, opportunity analysis, competitive analysis, business development, or product development processes.

 Advantage: Multi-Level Analysis